jeremyf/take-on-development/chapters/git.md

 > git-bisect – Find by binary search the change that introduced a bug

+This is one of many killer features for `git`.

 *This is updated from a [previous blog post](http://blogs.nd.edu/jeremyfriesen/2012/10/08/using-git-bisect-for-finding-when-a-bug-was-introduced/).*

 ### Prepare Your Bisect